 * The L-39 Albatros was designed by an Aero Vodochody team under Jan Vlcek as a successor for the Delfin for use for flight training by the USSR and Warsaw Pact countries, as well as Soviet allies elsewhere.
 Although there was no official requirement for the design, there was substantial interest from the Czechoslovak and Soviet air forces for the new trainer on its merits, allowing development to go forward.

 * The Albatros was a low-wing aircraft with tandem seating, powered by a Soviet-built Progress AI-25TL turbofan with 16.87 kN (1,720 kgp / 3,790 lbf) thrust.
-This engine was originally designed for the Yak-40 airliner and modified by the Czech Motorlet organization for the L-39.
+This engine was originally designed for the Yak-40 small jetliner, being modified by the Czech Motorlet organization for the L-39.
 The engine air intakes were set high behind the cockpit, reducing the chance of foreign-object ingestion and keeping them out of airflow disruptions from the wings.
-The Albatros also had a French-made auxiliary power unit (APU) for self-starting.
+The Albatros also had a French-made auxiliary power unit (APU) turbine for self-starting.

 The Albatros was a much more pleasing aircraft than the Delfin, with sporty looks.
 The wings had a modest leading-edge sweepback of about 6.5 degrees, and a shallow dihedral of 2.5 degrees.
 The wing was fitted with double slotted flaps to reduce takeoff roll.
-The tailplane had a greater sweepback and was "all-moving", though it had conventional elevators as well.
-The tailfin was sharply swept back.
+The tailplane had a greater sweepback; the tailfin was sharply swept back.

 Fixed fuel tanks were mounted on the wingtips.
 They were designed to improve flight efficiency by reducing wingtip vortex drag, and incorporated landing and navigation lights.
 As with the Delfin, the landing gear had a wide track and was designed for operation from rough airstrips.

 The L-39 was simple to fly and maintain.
-For example, the rear fuselage was only held on by five bolts, and could be quickly removed for access to the engine.
+For example, the rear fuselage was only held on by five bolts, allowing it to be be quickly pulled off for access to the engine.
 The aircraft also featured a large number of access panels, and most maintenance could be conducted without the use of ladders or external platforms.

-The cockpit had twin canopies, one for each seat, both canopies opening to the right.
+The cockpit had twin canopies, both canopies opening to the right.
 The two seats were separated by an internal windscreen.
 The L-39 improved on the Delfin by giving the back seat a reasonable step-up, improving the back-seater's view forward.
 The cockpit was pressurized and climate-conditioned.
-Czech-designed VS-1 rocket ejection seats were fitted, which could be used at zero altitude but required a minimum speed of about 150 KPH (93 MPH).
+Czech-designed VS-1 rocket ejection seats were fitted, which could be used at zero altitude, but required a minimum speed of about 150 KPH (93 MPH).

 AERO VODOCHODY L-39ZA ALBATROS: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.46 meters 31 feet wing area 18.80 sq_meters 202.37 sq_feet length 12.13 meters 39 feet 9 inches height 4.77 meters 15 feet 8 inches empty weight 3,400 kilograms 7.500 pounds loaded weight 5,650 kilograms 12,460 pounds max speed at altitude 750 KPH 465 MPH / 405 KT service ceiling 11,000 meters 36,000 feet range, no drop tanks 1,350 kilometers 840 MI / 730 NMI _____________________ _________________ _______________________